 Lemma~\ref{lemma:pseudoinverseU} shows that the spherical DFT operator $U$ admits a pseudoinverse and that band-limited signals are precisely characterized by the projector $P = Y U$.
 This immediately implies a fundamental property of $U$: it preserves inner products between the band-limited spatial space and the Fourier coefficient space, which we formalize in the following proposition.

-\begin{proposition}[Isometry between the $L$-band limited spherical signal space and the Fourier coefficients space] Let $U \in \mathbb{C}^{\hat{d}_X \times d_X}$ be the spherical DFT operator defined in Lemma~\ref{lemma:DFT_mat_rep}.
+\begin{proposition}[Isometry between the $L$-band-limited spherical signal space and the space of Fourier coefficients] Let $U \in \mathbb{C}^{\hat{d}_X \times d_X}$ be the spherical DFT operator defined in Lemma~\ref{lemma:DFT_mat_rep}.
 Under the same assumptions as in Lemma~\ref{lemma:pseudoinverseU}, let $\langle \cdot , \cdot \rangle_Q$ denote the $Q$-weighted inner product, and let